seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Let me go and try:
 I have a kind of self resides with you;
 But an unkind self, that itself will leave,
-To be another’s fool.
+To be another's fool.
 I would be gone:
 Where is my wit?
 I know not what I speak.

 **TROILUS**